ExpLog/experiments/README.md

-# Kotlin Experiments
+# Experiments

-Just experimenting with Kotlin and some libraries, such as JOOQ.
+A testbed for experimenting with various technologies I'm interested in.

+## Vagrant

+Vagrant is eventually going to be used for testing everyting else.

+## Ansible
+Ansible will be used to set everything up.

 ## JOOQ
 The database we are using for tests is called dvdrental and can be found